Probiotics vs. prebiotics: 8 key insights to revolutionise your gut health

 This article at Avea aims to help you optimise your gut health by delving into the unique properties of probiotics and prebiotics.
 We’ll explore their individual roles, the science-backed benefits they offer, and how they contrast and complement each other.

-Your gut, more than just a digestive organ, is central to several bodily functions and plays a key role in your immune system, mental health, and chronic disease prevention.
+Your gut is more than just a digestive organ.
+It also plays a key role in your immune system, mental health, and chronic disease prevention.

 A healthy gut contributes to a strong immune system, effective digestion, and may even help prevent some cancers and autoimmune diseases.